-For those who experience it for the first time, even from a distance, a traditional German ĎFatherís Dayí can come as something of a surprise.
-It has very little in common with the innocent hand written card, gift wrapped pair of socks, 'breakfast in bed', or special favorite meal type of celebration which honors fathers in other countries.
+For those who experience it for the first time, even from a distance, a traditional German "Fatherís Day" can come as something of a surprise.
+It has little in common with the hand written card, gift wrapped pair of socks, "Breakfast in Bed", or special favorite meal type of celebration honoring fathers in other countries.

-Men in today's Germany don't need a special day set aside to have a few drinks with their friends, and for most of those who take part it is the just a 'get together', perhaps for a cycling or hiking trip.
+In today's Germany men don't need an extra day set aside to have a few drinks with their friends, and for most of those who take part it is just a "get together".
+Perhaps for a cycling or hiking trip.

-However, although it is not as popular as it used to be, it is also not unusual to see grown men looking completely 'out of it' sprawling in a wooden cart clutching a beer, where the carts spend the rest of the year is a mystery, slumped in a corner, against a lamp post, or drunk in charge of a bicycle its basket filled with alcohol of one type or another.
+It is perhaps not as commonplace as it used to be, although not unusual, to see "fathers" sprawled in a wooden cart clutching a beer, where the carts spend the rest of the year is a mystery; slumped in a corner; against a lamp post; or "Drunk in Charge" of a bicycle that has a basket stacked with alcohol of one type or another.

-'Bollerwagen', hand carts, or 'Kutsche', wagons for those who are less energetic, are filled with beer, wine or schnapps and good old fashioned, and heavy on calories, 'Hausmannskost', regional food, but despite their contents having been consumed they rarely make the return journey empty.
+Now carts are used to accompany them as they make a hiking tour.
+Bollerwagen, handcarts, or "Kutsche", wagons for the less energetic, are filled with beer, wine or Schnapps and good old fashioned, heavy on calories, Hausmannskost, regional food.
+Their original contents consumed, it is rare they make the return journey empty.

-The 'Fathers', who donít actually even have to be fathers, make for a quiet spot where surrounded by their supply of alcohol and food they sing, recite poems and tell jokes and anecdotes, until everything has been consumed, and that is when those who are no longer capable of walking the distance are loaded into the empty carts signaling the beginning of a pub crawl.
+"Fathers", who donít even have to be fathers, make for a quiet spot where surrounded by a supply of alcohol and food they sing, recite poems, and tell jokes and anecdotes until everything has been consumed.

 Will the customs of centuries eventually return to being a family celebration honoring a father?